Demi Rose Celebrates 24th Birthday In Skimpy White Bikini

 “I feel so happy, grateful to be here and blessed to have what I have,” Demi wrote in her latest Instagram post, noting that she was “ready to take on another year and what it may bring.”

-To mark the special occasion, the 24-year-old Instagram starlet shared a sweltering bikini photo, one that showed exactly why Demi has amassed such a strong social media following – and that she certainly possesses all the right physical traits to command the attention of her 8.7 Instagram followers.
+To mark the special occasion, the 24-year-old Instagram starlet shared a sweltering bikini photo, one that showed exactly why Demi has amassed such a strong social media following – and that she certainly possesses all of the right physical traits to command the attention of her 8.7 million Instagram followers.

-As The Inquisitr previously reported, the Instagram sensation is currently on vacation in Israel and has been dropping plenty of head-turning photos from her lavish trip to the Dead Sea.
-Her latest Instagram snap adds to her ever-expanding collection of sun-kissed bikini snaps from her enviable trips abroad.
+As The Inquisitr previously reported, the Instagram sensation is currently on vacation in Israel, and has been dropping plenty of head-turning photos from her lavish trip to the Dead Sea.
+Her latest Instagram snap adds to her ever-expanding collection of sun-kissed bikini shots from her enviable trips abroad.

 On her 24th birthday, the Birmingham native flaunted her internet-famous curves in a skimpy white bikini, one that perfectly showcased her hourglass figure.
 Demi looked radiant as she smiled for the camera, striking an alluring pose that showed off her curvaceous frame in all of its sinuous splendor.